 area/datatype-framework- Changes to Galaxy’s datatype and metadata framework

-area/system- Changes to scripts used to run or manage Galaxy.
+area/scripts- Changes to scripts used to run or manage Galaxy.

-area/tools- Changes to specific tools in Galaxy.
+area/tools- Changes to specific tools in Galaxy

-area/toolshed- Changes to the tool shed client or server.
+area/toolshed- Changes to the Tool Shed client or server

 New labels should be proposed by opening a pull request against this document in the dev branch of Galaxy.